- Best Hotels in Phuket

 - Chakri Day – This holiday is an important observance for modern Thailand held on April 6, celebrating the founding of the Chakri Dynasty from which the current royal family originates.
 Banks, schools and government offices are closed, but most other businesses remain open.
 Traditional ceremonies are held around statues of all past Chakri kings.

-- Songkran – The Thai New Year celebration is a three-day holiday that takes place over April 13-16 in 2016, but the festivities often last all week long.
+- Songkran – The Thai New Year celebration is a three-day holiday, but the festivities often last all week long.
 During Songkran, most office buildings and banks, and many family-run shops and eateries shut down completely, though the big shopping malls usually remain open.
-You’ll see young people roaming the streets with high pressure water pistols or standing at the side of the road with buckets and hoses, ready to drench any passersby – tourists are frequent targets.
+You’ll see young people roaming the streets with high-pressure water pistols or standing at the side of the road with buckets and hoses, ready to drench any passersby – tourists are frequent targets.
 If you venture out during this period, be prepared by protecting things like phones and wallets, and expect to get soaked.
 Water guns are for sale everywhere and tourists (of all ages) are encouraged to participate.

-- Phuket Bike Week – Every year in mid-April, from April 8-16 in 2016, the biggest motorcycle event in Asia takes place.
+- Phuket Bike Week – Every year in mid-April, the biggest motorcycle event in Asia takes place.
 Activities throughout the six days typically include a big bike exhibition, “Ride for Peace” bike parade, custom bike and tattoo contests, live music and entertainment and Miss Phuket Bike Week pageant, along with booths selling motorbike accessories and apparel from local and international vendors.

-- Phuket Gay Pride & Festival 2016 – Gay Pride Week, held from April 24 – May 1 in 2016, features seven days of festivities, including a beach party, pool parties, sports events, a gala dinner and a parade, held in Patong that’s a riot of well-toned bodies on floats.
+- Phuket Gay Pride & Festival – Gay Pride Week features seven days of festivities, including a beach party, pool parties, sports events, a gala dinner and a parade, held in Patong that’s a riot of well-toned bodies on floats.
 It attracts revelers from around the world who often arrive in over-the-top costumes.